fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/drum-meter/README.en.md

 - PC with camera &nbsp; ※ These instructions use a MacBook Pro (2018) for verification.

->The Paddle module does not support Arm64 (as of 2021/10/18), so it will not work on Macs equipped with the Apple M1.
+>The PaddlePaddle module does not support Arm64 (as of 2021/10/18), so it will not work on Macs equipped with the Apple M1.

 - Full set of this directory